lindavr/Docs/ContributorGuide/tools-and-setup.md

 <p align="center">
  ![GitHub profile example](./media/tools-and-setup/gitbashinstall-282-5.png)

-(Note: If you prefer a Graphical User Interface over a Command Line Interface, see [Free Software Foundation's available GUI Clients](https://git-scm.com/downloads/guis), [GitHub's GitHub Desktop](https://desktop.github.com/), or [Visual Studio Code](https://www.visualstudio.com/products/code-vs.aspx)for some popular options.
+(Note: If you prefer a Graphical User Interface over a Command Line Interface, see [Software Freedom Conservancy's available GUI Clients page](https://git-scm.com/downloads/guis), [GitHub's GitHub Desktop](https://desktop.github.com/), or [Visual Studio Code](https://www.visualstudio.com/products/code-vs.aspx) for some popular options.
 Please note, however, that this guide is written from the point of view of a CLI user.

 ## Enable two-factor authentication